LAStools/LAStools.github.io/download/lasdatum_README.txt

 -------------

-if you find bugs let me (info@rapidlasso.de) know.
+if you find bugs let us (info@rapidlasso.de) know.